This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Arts and Crafts family home with Morris & Co. interiors, set in a beautiful hillside garden

-Late Victorian family home brought vividly to life in this gem of the Arts & Crafts Movement.
+Late Victorian family home and garden brought vividly to life in this gem of the Arts & Crafts Movement.

 Standen is hidden at the end of a quiet Sussex lane with breathtaking views over the High Weald and Weirwood Reservoir.
 The design of the house is a monument to the combined genius of architect Philip Webb and his friend William Morris.
-All the big names of the Arts & Crafts period are represented, including ceramics by William De Morgan and metalwork by W. A. S. Benson.
+All the big names of the Arts & Crafts period are represented in the house interiors, including ceramics by William De Morgan and metalwork by W. A. S. Benson.

 Follow us on Twitter